 The growth of video in telehealth solutions has enabled doctors to reduce the number of patients that need to come into the office for simple medical needs, while at the same time allowing those doctors to see more of those patients, providing care to some that may not have sought it out before.

 One of the biggest benefits that’s been realized with telehealth has been expanded access to areas that didn’t have any, or at least easy, access to healthcare providers.
 And this isn’t limited to primary care providers or even specialists for specific diseases.
 Telehealth solutions that leverage voice calling, video, and text messaging have expanded access to mental health services to regions and populations that previously had little or no access to them.
-With more than 33% of patients unable to find a mental health provider in their area that’s accepting new patients, telehealth opens up new markets to patients in need of crucial services.
+In fact, 34 percent reported that telehealth was the only option they had to see their provider.
+With this accessibility, telehealth opens up new markets to patients in need of crucial services.

 The ability to take appointments virtually means that providers can lower their overhead.
 Fewer people coming into the office can result in lower staff needs and a reduction in space requirements.
 Added to that, telehealth solutions allow doctors to take more appointments throughout the day.
 That can result in increased revenue for the practice.
 But it’s not just about making more money, that revenue can in turn fund better equipment, pay more specialists to be on staff, and improve the experience in the office overall.